muwudev/muwudev.github.io/content/sweet bakes/chewy caramelised cookies.md

 - **softer centre:** reduce baking time by 2-3 minutes and let cookies cool on the tray
 - **crispier crust:** mix of white and brown sugar instead of all brown. add semolina to the flour mix
 - **deeper caramel flavour:** dark brown sugar instead of light brown
-- **more variety:** mix of white, milk, and dark chocolate
+- **more variety:** mix of white, milk and dark chocolate
 - **nuttier (?) flavour:** use [brown butter](https://www.youtube.com/shorts/5ZsHgdi-V_c)
 - keep large gaps between each cookie as they tend to flatten out significantly

 `my personal favourites`
-peanut butter + chocolate
+- peanut butter + chocolate
-white chocolate + almonds + brown butter
+- white chocolate + almonds + brown butter

 `if you ever end up making these, send me a dm on` [insta](https://www.instagram.com/idiotchiizu) `with pics :3`